rencfs

 Locally

-For now the FUSE (fuse3 crate) only works on Linux, so to start the project you will need to be on Linux.
-Instead, you can Develop inside a Container, which will start a local Linux container, the IDE will connect to it, you can build and start the app in there and also use terminal to test it.
+For now, the FUSE (fuse3 crate) only works on Linux, so to start the project, you will need to be on Linux.
+Instead, you can Develop inside a Container, which will start a local Linux container, the IDE will connect to it, and you can build and start the app there and also use the terminal to test it.

 Getting the sources